<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2911/how-might-anarchist-tell-someone-seek-help-for-psych-problem</guid>
+<guid isPermaLink="true">https://anarchy101.org/24201/how-best-to-help-immigrants-fleeing-broken-countries</guid>

 </item>